Waldoocs/privacy-policy-hassist/index.md

 No data is stored on any external servers or shared with third parties.

-If you have any concerns about privacy, please contact us at [kenan@mail.dk].
+If you have any concerns about privacy, please contact us at [kenanburakkenan@gmail.com].